cerezamo/NLP_brouillon/README.md

 **Be carefull**

 Computation is **extremely slow** (about 4 hours only to compute the first part) for the big dataset of 5000 speeches.
-In order for the reader to be able to test this code we propose two options :
+In order for the reader to be able to test this code in reasonnable time we propose two options :
 * Use the "minimal" dataset containing only 500 speeches.
 Just search in the notebook for "minimal" and you will find all cells were you should change dataset.
 * Use directly the calculated features in the "medium_df_var.csv"